codiga/doc.codiga.io/docs/analysis-results.md

 ## Directory view

-When you click on the anaysis results, the frontend surfaces the list of directories.
+When you click on the analysis results, the frontend surfaces the list of directories.
 For each of them, the interface shows the number of code violations, duplicates, complex functions and long functions.